 Don't have a Library option in the Main Menu bar?

 Administrators can disable the Student Library.
 If this is the case for your institution, and you are a Student, you will only see the Courses and possibly a Collections option in the top menu.
-This article does not apply for you, and you can stop reading.
+This article does not apply to you, and you can stop reading.

 All of the content you have access to and that you can view or work with outside of a course is found on your Echo360 Library page, shown below.
 This is sometimes also referred to as your "Media Library" or "Content Library".
 The Library page combines all of the media you have access to in one place.

 The below figure shows a user's library page, with the Library option in the main menu identified.
-It also points out the Collections panel on the library, which contains collections tiles, as well as the Media panel, which contains media tiles.
+It points out the Collections panel on the library, which contains collections tiles, as well as the Media panel, which contains media tiles.
 All of these are described in more detail later on this page.

 The bottom line is that the Library page provides a single content management location for your media.